xmagickit/Madness_Simulation/DEVLOG.md

 # DEVLOG

+## 2024-12-27

+* Bruh I was so sick
+* Also, Christmas
+* Started time-series historical model

 ## 2024-12-20

 Oh the woes of making the assumption that I know things.
 Last week, I thought I was getting close to being done with modeling.
 Turns out I was very wrong!
 On checking simulated data, a game level iterative fit double counts information somewhere such that the uncertainty around the standard deviation for state change over seasons, $\sigma$, is *way* too low.
 Iterative fitting is supposed to *hemorrhage* information.
 When I iteratively fit over seasons, for example, I see the expected slight increase in uncertainty.
 Using the same model over games doesn't work, for some reason.
 This made me lose my mind, somewhat.
 I resigned myself to three possible options: